Open Vocabulary Electroencephalography-To-Text Decoding and Zero-shot Sentiment Classification: Experiment

+One major observation from EEG-based baselines is that traditional sequence classification models struggle to converge when decoding sentiment directly from EEG features.
+As shown in scores from \textit{Bi-LSTM} and \textit{MLP}, they hardly outperform random guess.
+And we can see that the \textit{Bi-LSTM} model can not take advantage of the additional sequential information from EEG feature sequences, since we do not observe improvements compared with simply doing classification on a single averaged feature vector using \textit{MLP}.
+By comparing scores from \textit{BERT$_{rand}$} and \textit{BERT$_{fine}$}, we find that directly applying pre-trained language model to EEG features does not help much.
+We hypothesize that since the amount of labeled data is very limited ($\sim$ 400 unique sentences) compared with a typical sentiment dataset such as Stanford Sentiment Treebank~\cite{socher2013recursive}($\sim$ 10k unique sentences), it is simply too noisy for the models to extract useful features out of the EEG sequences.
+We qualitatively verify this hypothesis by observing high bias in the predicted label distribution, as shown in Table~\ref{tab:label_distribution}.
 On the other hand, we find that our best-performed zero-shot pipeline (\textit{DEC$_{BART}$+CLS$_{BART}$}) significantly outperforms all fully supervised baselines by a large margin of over 20$\%$.
 We also observe that our pipeline is more robust to noisy data as shown in Table~\ref{tab:label_distribution}.
 As discussed in Section \ref{sec:method_zeroshot}, we think the reason why our zero-shot pipeline works much better than baselines is that, by first decoding EEG sequence into text, the decoder filters out noisy information from the EEG features and enables the model to effectively leverage the power of text-based classifiers.
 Furthermore, we show that our zero-shot pipeline is highly modularized in the sense that improving a single component can result in improvements on the whole model.
 For example, the BART-based classifier (\textit{CLS$_{BART}$}), which achieves top performance on text input, also constitutes our best-performed pipeline (\textit{DEC$_{BART}$+CLS$_{BART}$}).
 The results from the crippled versions of decoder (\textit{DEC$_{BART}$}) show that the pretrained language model and the additional Multi-layer TransformerEncoder (MTE) are essential to the pipeline, as we observe substantial performance drop on the ones \textit{w/o MTE}, and \textit{w/o pretrained weights}.